Phase I & 2002 Opening

 The painstakingly detailed work was performed by skilled, yet all volunteer labor from the village.
 The beautiful little home was formerly the residence of Klaas van Schoneveld – the village historian who passed away on American soil while attending the 1999 Eenigenburg Family Reunion.

-May 5, 2002 Phase I Opening
+May 5, 2002 - Phase I Opening

 It was blustery and cold, but that didn’t dampen the spirits of the 110 hardy souls that gathered for the Phase I Eenigenburg Museum opening.
 It was an excellent turnout for a village of only 50+ homes.
+Attending from the U.S. were family members Merritt Bethig, Julie & Jim Bockheim, Jean Bristow, Jill Eenigenburg & husband Kurt Kosty, and their daughters Angie (& husband Shawn) Kelly and Molly Kosty.

-The 45-minute outdoor ceremony – mostly in Dutch and West Friesian, but translated into English – included acknowledging the workers, presentations of new funding, unveiling a status of Klaas van Schoneveld, and a rousing concert by some young Eenigenburg villagers.
+The 45-minute outdoor ceremony – mostly in Dutch and West Friesian, but translated into English – included acknowledging the workers, presentations of new funding, unveiling a statue of Klaas van Schoneveld, and a rousing concert by some young Eenigenburg villagers.